Published: 12:59, May 19, 2026 | Updated: 20:56, May 19, 2026

 Hong Kong Special Administrative Region Chief Executive John Lee Ka-chiu will launch the largest-ever overseas visit by his administration in June, leading a 60-strong delegation to Kazakhstan and Uzbekistan to cement official and economic cooperation.

-The trip, unveiled by Lee at a press conference on Tuesday, will be Lee’s first official visit to the two countries.
-Both are key trading partners for the city in the Central Asia.
+The trip, unveiled by Lee at a press conference on Tuesday, will be his first official visit to the two Central Asian countries, both of which are key trading partners of Hong Kong.

 The delegation will comprise senior HKSAR government officials and over 30 business representatives, as well as more than 30 entrepreneurs from over 10 regions of the Chinese mainland.